WhiteflagProtocol/whiteflag-api/README.md

 The detailed [OpenAPI](https://swagger.io/specification/) definition can be found in `static/openapi.json`.
-The API definition is provided in human readible format at the root endpoint by the running API; just got to `http://localhost:5746/` with a browser.
+The API definition is provided in human readible format at the root endpoint by the running API; just go to `http://localhost:5746/` with a browser.

 Some of the endpoint functionalities